 - Selenium (Se): Non-Detect / Negative

-All tests were done for a minimum of 60 seconds each – using a freshly calibrated Niton XRF instrument (an XL3T XRF testing in “Consumer Goods” mode).
+All tests were completed for a minimum of 60 seconds each using a freshly calibrated Niton XRF instrument (an XL3T XRF testing in “Consumer Goods” mode).
 Tests were repeated multiple times to confirm the results.
-All test results reported on this blog are science-based, accurate, and replicable.
+All test results reported on this website are science-based, accurate, and replicable.

 To read more about the concern for Cadmium in consumer goods, click here.

-To see another high-toxicant (high Lead in this case) item from Starbucks 2019 holiday collection, click here.
+To see another high-toxicant (high Lead, in this case) item from the Starbucks 2019 holiday collection, click here.

 New to my website?
 Click here to learn a little more about who I am and how I test consumer goods for heavy metals!